Scientists are racing for a new way to diagnose and treat Alzheimer’s even before symptoms appear.

 Because early-onset Alzheimer’s is exceptionally common in people with Down syndrome, the research is a collaboration between experts in both conditions.
 The Alzheimer’s Association, the Linda Crnic Institute for Down syndrome, and the Global Down Syndrome Foundation are funding two projects to speed up the development of early-detection blood tests.
 To accomplish that, researchers have begun to examine Alzheimer’s among individuals with Down syndrome.

 Nearly all adults with Down syndrome begin developing the brain changes of Alzheimer’s by their 30s.
-By age 55 or 60, upward of 70 percent will develop dementia.
+By age 55 or 60,

 Medical evidence suggests that the brain changes of Alzheimer’s, a progressive and fatal disease, begin many years before thought and memory problems appear.
 Medical science wants to develop drug therapies to administer to people with high risk for the disease, years before symptoms emerge.